rkruze/java-examples/OBSERVATIONS.md

 * when transactions are enabled with inserts on a three node cluster, failures occur roughly `30%` of the time
 * when transactions are enabled with inserts on a five node cluster, failures occur roughly `50%` of the time
 * when transactions are enabled with inserts on a one node cluster, everything works as expected; zero failures
+* when transactions are disabled with inserts on a three node cluster, everything works as expected; zero failures
 * failures always seem to happen in the first iteration after DDL statements, never in the later iterations which seems to indicated its related to timing of DDL.
-* the duration of the DDL statements as captured in Java does not seem to influence the failure rate.
-In other words, longer DDL statements do not equal higher failure rates; shorter executions do not reduce failure rates.
-This suggests the conflict happens because of something happening in the cluster and after JDBC believes the DDL statement has completed.
+* the duration of the DDL statements, as captured in Java, does not seem to influence the failure rate.
+In other words, longer DDL execution times do not equal higher failure rates; shorter executions times do not reduce failure rates.
+This suggests the conflict happens because of something happening in the cluster after JDBC believes the DDL statement has completed.
-* retry works, but batched statements are lost
+* retry works but batched statements are lost... bug?
-* removing load balancer seems to increase failure rate
+* presence or type of loadbalancer does not impact failures significantly

 With batch size of `250` and record count of `1000`: